endribaku/Hotel-Management-System/docs/week-01/FunctionalRequirements.md

 # Functional Requirements Document
 ## Hotel Management System (HMS) with Casino & Gym Facilities
+This document outlines the **functional requirements** for the **Hotel Management System** including its core hotel features, casino integration, and gym management.
 ### **Room Booking & Management**
 - **FR-01:** The system shall allow the receptionist to create, modify & cancel hotel room bookings.
 - **FR-02:** The system shall enable the receptionist to check guests in & out of their rooms.